Contact Locations Call

 • Who It Helps: Patients with suspected or diagnosed food allergies, including children and adults.

-• Benefits: Accurate diagnosis, reduced risk of severe reactions, and potential for long-term tolerance.
+• Benefits: Accurate diagnosis, structured planning around serious reaction concerns, and potential for long-term planning.

 • Downtime: Minimal to none; testing and treatments are outpatient and closely monitored.